MatthewAndreTaylor/Generative-SVG/README.md

 ## Machine-Vision Problem

 We are addressing the problem of automatically generating SVG sketch images conditioned on object labels.
-By extracting important features from labelled sketches, we aim to be able to generate new sketches.
+By extracting important features from labeled sketches, we aim to be able to generate new sketches.
 This involves learning the underlying structure and semantics of the sketches.
 Then, training a model to produce outputs that are both visually accurate to the requested target label and semantically meaningful.

 ## Dataset Name and Location